The Mirror (Spooky Tooth album)

-The Mirror is an album by the British rock band Spooky Tooth.
+The Mirror is the seventh studio album by the English rock band Spooky Tooth.
 It was the only Spooky Tooth album to be released without contributions from Mike Harrison.
 It also was their last album for nearly twenty-five years, until Cross Purpose in 1999.
 The Mirror was released in October 1974, one month before group members had permanently disbanded.
 Members went on to form such bands as Foreigner and The Only Ones.

 Reception

 In his review for AllMusic, Jason Anderson rates the album four stars out of five, and writes that "Elements of pop and gospel/R&B are all combined into a seamless rock delivery on The Mirror, giving the record a depth that is rare in the Spooky Tooth catalog."

 In 2000, the album was re-released by Dressed to Kill Records with a completely different cover and imagery, plus a different sequencing of songs, as Comic Violence.

 The title track "The Mirror" was sampled in Atmosphere's seminal track "Trying to Find a Balance" of their 2003 album Seven's Travels.

 In Canada the album reached #88.